Why context is no king of mine. Rebel!

 But it’s not half as important as many people and polyglots claim if you want to learn to communicate.

 How wrong can you be when you use words “eat”, “drink”, “assume”, “bad”, “good” (etc.) and their counterparts in other languages?

-But because you’ve learnt quickly enough how to communicate, you can now start adjusting what you already know to the real life situations.
+But because you’ve learned quickly enough how to communicate, you can now start adjusting what you already know to the real-life situations.

 I spend about 70% learning vocabulary and 30% listening on my journey to B1/B2 level.

 If anyone wonders – yes, I haven’t mentioned grammar on purpose.
 That’s a topic for another article.

 I start speaking very fast, imperfectly though.
 Extensive vocabulary practice gives me a huge advantage when I start listening.